Search for baryon junctions in photonuclear processes and isobar collisions at RHIC: Beam Energy dependence of Inclusive net-proton yields

-We argue that the trend of global net-proton density data from A+A collisions shown in Fig.~\ref{fig_baryon} is consistent with the baryon-junction picture and that the extracted exponent of $\alpha_B = 0.61\pm0.03$ is qualitatively consistent with the value of $\alpha_J\simeq0.42-1$ predicted by Regge theory.
-The small difference could arise from several other effects related to multiple hadronic interactions in central A+A collisions.
-Later on, we discuss that the implementation of hadronization based on the PYTHIA-6 model predicts a much stronger dependence of net-proton density, which is approximately $\exp(-2.5 \,(y-Y_{\rm beam}))$ and is inconsistent with global A+A data.
 A recent modeling of heavy-ion collisions indicates that indeed the inclusion of the aforementioned baryon junction is essential for describing mid-rapidity net-proton density at RHIC~\cite{Shen:2022oyg}.
 Clearly some of the earlier implementations of baryon junctions in the HIJING/B~\cite{Vance:1998vh,ALICE:2010hjm} (HIJING/B$\bar{B}$~\cite{ToporPop:2007df}) and other estimates~\cite{Kharzeev:1996sq}, which attempted to match the earlier experimental data with certain parameter tunes ($\alpha_J\simeq0.5)$, do not reproduce the experimental results presented in our Fig.~\ref{fig_baryon} and other measurements~\cite{ALICE:2010hjm}.
 This gives us a necessary impetus to investigate this further and to perform a series of more conclusive tests of the baryon junction conjecture in an experimental and data-driven way.

 The baryon stopping is often characterized by the average rapidity loss~\cite{busza1984nuclear,BRAHMS:2009wlg}, which shows the complicated beam energy dependence and is usually skewed by the large proton yields close to beam rapidity.
 It was concluded~\cite{BRAHMS:2009wlg} that the ``rapidity loss" of projectile baryons at RHIC breaks the linear scaling observed at lower energies.
 Another way of characterizing the baryon stopping is to use the $\bar{p}/p$ ratio~\cite{STAR:2001rbj,ALICE:2010hjm, ALICEabbas2013mid}.
 Both pair production and baryon stopping contribute to this ratio.
 The pair production grows exponentially ($\alpha_P-1$)\cite{Kharzeev:1996sq} with $\delta y$ while baryon stopping decreases exponentially ($\alpha_B$).
 One would expect $1/R=p/\bar{p}=1+C_1\exp{(-(\alpha_B+(\alpha_P-1))\delta y)}=1+C_1\exp{(-0.69\delta y)}$ using our fit result of $\alpha_B=0.61$ and $\alpha_P-1=0.08$\cite{Rossi:1977cy,Donnachie:1992ny}.
 The ALICE Collaboration~\cite{ALICEabbas2013mid} introduced a form of $1/R=p/\bar{p}=1+C_1\exp{((\alpha_J-\alpha_P)\delta y)}=1+C_1\exp{(-0.7\delta y)}$ to study baryon stopping in p+p collisions.
 Although the equations are quite different, accidentally the numerical values are surprisingly close to each other.
 It was argued that ``the results are consistent with the conventional model of baryon-number transport"~\cite{ALICE:2010hjm} and ``these dependencies can be described by exchanges with the Regge-trajectory intercept of $\alpha_J=0.5$"~\cite{ALICEabbas2013mid}.
 The ALICE results also disfavor any significant contribution of an exchange not suppressed at large $\delta y$ (reached at LHC energies).
 However, none of these aforementioned findings at the LHC is inconsistent with the observation of Fig.\ref{fig_baryon} and rules out the baryon junction picture.